Bobahan/MERN-Blog-Front/README.md

 # Blog
 Blog application with MVP features implemented: user authentication, article viewing, posting, changing own posts.
+This is the frontend repo built with React.
+If you are looking for the backend repo, click here(https://github.com/Bobahan/MERN-Blog-Back)

 ## Potential improvements:
 - having a personal account,